Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Enumeration via 0-cells

 \subsection{Sizes of \texorpdfstring{$\la(2)$}{a(2)}-cells}

 We are ready to compute the sizes of all left, right, and two-sided Kazhdan--Lusztig cells of $\la$-value 2 in all $\la(2)$-finite Coxeter groups:

-\begin{thm} Let $(W,S)$ be a \ntatf Coxeter system of type $X$ and maintain the notation of \autoref{sec:cellData}.
+\begin{thm} Let $(W,S)$ be an irreducible \ntatf Coxeter system of type $X$ and maintain the notation of \autoref{sec:cellData}.
 In particular, let $\beta_n =\binom{n}{2}$ for all $n\ge 2$.
-Then the sizes of 1-cells and 2-cells in $W_2$ are given by \cref{tab:cellSizes}.
+Then the sizes of 1-cells and 2-cells in $W_2$ are given by Table \ref{tab:cellSizes}.
 When $W_2$ is a single two-sided cell of size $N$, we simply write $N$ instead of $\abs{W_2}=N$ in the corresponding box in the table.

 \end{thm}